The Local Offer for children with Special Educational Needs and/or Disabilities

 To make provision more responsive to local needs and aspirations by directly involving children and young people with SEND, parents and carers, and service providers.

-The Local Offer forms a significant part of the new SEN Code of Practice and focusses on statutory duties for local authorities.
+The Local Offer forms a significant part of the SEN Code of Practice and focuses on statutory duties for local authorities.
 The Local Offer is what goes on every day to support children and young people with SEN and how we ensure quality around this.
 This includes what we expect to be available in schools, colleges and other educational provision.

-This Statement sets out, the responsibilities of the school, Governors and the Local Authority for meeting the needs of pupils and their parents/carers who have been identified as having Special Educational/Needs and Disabilities (SEND).
+This statement sets out, the responsibilities of the school, Governors and the Local Authority for meeting the needs of pupils and their parents/carers who have been identified as having Special Educational/Needs and Disabilities (SEND).

 By law, the Local Authority has to publish the arrangements for children with Special Educational Needs and/or Disabilities and further details are available in the Local Authority Local Offer.
 All school receive funding in their budget to allow them to provide for pupils with SEN, and have the freedom to make the necessary arrangements using existing staff, or look for advice and support from outside the school.
 When a child has a special need, the school and its Governing body is required to fulfil the requirements set out in the Children and Families Bill 2014.